How to Find Your Home Design Style

 First and foremost, don’t feel limited to define your personal style.
-In design interviews, I’m often asked, “How would you describe your aesthetic?”
-It’s a question I always avoid and dislike because of a few reasons:
+In design interviews, I’m often asked, “How would you describe your aesthetic?” and it’s a question I tend to dislike because of a few reasons:

-• I believe my aesthetic is ever evolving.
+• I believe my aesthetic is ever evolving, as I grow and change.

 • For me, it’s always a little influenced by the architectural style and location of our home.